Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

 * [EfficientNetV1](https://arxiv.org/abs/1905.11946)
     * Title: EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks
     * Year: 28 May `2019`
-    * Author: Mingxing Tan
+    * Authors: Mingxing Tan, Quoc V. Le
     * Abstract: Convolutional Neural Networks (ConvNets) are commonly developed at a fixed resource budget, and then scaled up for better accuracy if more resources are available.
 In this paper, we systematically study model scaling and identify that carefully balancing network depth, width, and resolution can lead to better performance.
 Based on this observation, we propose a new scaling method that uniformly scales all dimensions of depth/width/resolution using a simple yet highly effective compound coefficient.
 We demonstrate the effectiveness of this method on scaling up MobileNets and ResNet.
 To go even further, we use neural architecture search to design a new baseline network and scale it up to obtain a family of models, called EfficientNets, which achieve much better accuracy and efficiency than previous ConvNets.
 In particular, our EfficientNet-B7 achieves state-of-the-art 84.3% top-1 accuracy on ImageNet, while being 8.4x smaller and 6.1x faster on inference than the best existing ConvNet.
 Our EfficientNets also transfer well and achieve state-of-the-art accuracy on CIFAR-100 (91.7%), Flowers (98.8%), and 3 other transfer learning datasets, with an order of magnitude fewer parameters.
 Source code is at [this https URL](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).
 * [EfficientNetV2](https://arxiv.org/abs/2104.00298)
     * Title: EfficientNetV2: Smaller Models and Faster Training
     * Year: 01 Apr `2021`
-    * Author: Mingxing Tan
+    * Authors: Mingxing Tan, Quoc V. Le
     * Abstract: This paper introduces EfficientNetV2, a new family of convolutional networks that have faster training speed and better parameter efficiency than previous models.
 To develop this family of models, we use a combination of training-aware neural architecture search and scaling, to jointly optimize training speed and parameter efficiency.
 The models were searched from the search space enriched with new ops such as Fused-MBConv.
 Our experiments show that EfficientNetV2 models train much faster than state-of-the-art models while being up to 6.8x smaller.
 Our training can be further sped up by progressively increasing the image size during training, but it often causes a drop in accuracy.
 To compensate for this accuracy drop, we propose to adaptively adjust regularization (e.g., dropout and data augmentation) as well, such that we can achieve both fast training and good accuracy.
 With progressive learning, our EfficientNetV2 significantly outperforms previous models on ImageNet and CIFAR/Cars/Flowers datasets.
 By pretraining on the same ImageNet21k, our EfficientNetV2 achieves 87.3% top-1 accuracy on ImageNet ILSVRC2012, outperforming the recent ViT by 2.0% accuracy while training 5x-11x faster using the same computing resources.
 Code will be available at [this https URL](https://github.com/google/automl/tree/master/efficientnetv2).

 ## Compressing Convolutional Networks